NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 P-Tuning
 ^^^^^^^^

 In p-tuning, an LSTM model is used to predict virtual token embeddings.
 We refer to this LSTM model as our ``prompt_encoder``.
 LSTM parameters are randomly initialized at the start of p-tuning.
-All GPT model parameters are frozen, and only the LSTM weights are updated at each training step.
+All GPT/T5 model parameters are frozen, and only the LSTM weights are updated at each training step.
 LSTM parameters are shared between all tasks that are p-tuned at the same time, but the LSTM model outputs unique virtual token embeddings for each task.
 The virtual tokens predicted by the LSTM are inserted among the discrete token input in the exact same manner as with prompt-tuning.
 You still specify the number of virtual tokens you want to use by setting ``total_virtual_tokens`` and each virtual token embedding is still a 1D vector of size ``hidden_size``.

 Using Both Prompt and P-Tuning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A single pretrained GPT model can use both p-tuning and prompt-tuning.
+A single pretrained GPT/T5 model can use both p-tuning and prompt-tuning.
 While you must decide to use either p-tuning or prompt-tuning for each task you want your model to perform, you can p-tune your model on a set of tasks *A*, then prompt tune your same model on a different set of tasks *B*, then finally run inference on tasks from both *A* and *B* at the same time.
 During prompt-tuning or p-tuning, tasks tuned at the same time must use the same number of virtual tokens.
 During inference, tasks using differing amounts of virtual tokens can be run at the same time.

 When p-tuning completes, prompt tuned virtual tokens from the p-tuning ``prompt_encoder`` are automatically moved to the ``prompt_table`` where all prompt tuned and p-tuned soft prompts are stored.
 The LSTM ``prompt_encoder`` is then removed from the model.
 This allows us to preserve previously p-tuned soft prompts while still maintaining the ability to add new p-tuned or prompt-tuned soft prompts in the future.
 The ``prompt_table`` uses the ``taskname`` as a key to look up the correct virtual tokens for a specified task.
 The ``prompt_table``'s hash table data structure also makes it possible for each task to flexibly use a different number of virtual tokens.